PCOS (PMOS) Nutrition

-Polycystic ovary syndrome (PCOS) is one of the most common hormonal conditions affecting women of reproductive age, estimated to impact between eight and thirteen per cent of women in the United Kingdom.
-Despite its prevalence, PCOS remains widely misunderstood, and many women spend years navigating conflicting advice before receiving an accurate diagnosis — let alone effective support.
+Polycystic ovary syndrome (PCOS) — recently renamed Polyendocrine Metabolic Ovarian Syndrome (PMOS) following a global consensus published in The Lancetin 2026 — is one of the most common hormonal conditions affecting women of reproductive age, estimated to impact between eight and thirteen per cent of women in the United Kingdom.
+You may also see the older term polycystic ovarian disease (PCOD); all three names describe the same condition, and the nutritional approach is the same.
+The new name better reflects the metabolic and endocrine nature of the condition, rather than focusing on ovarian cysts, which not everyone with the condition has.
+Despite its prevalence, the condition remains widely misunderstood, and many women spend years navigating conflicting advice before receiving an accurate diagnosis — let alone effective support.

-As a registered nutritionist with medical qualifications (MBBS, MSc, AfN Registered), I combine clinical knowledge of endocrinology and metabolic health with specialist expertise in evidence-based nutrition to help women with PCOS take meaningful control of their symptoms.
-Whether you are struggling with irregular periods, weight gain, acne, excess hair growth, fatigue, or fertility concerns, targeted nutritional strategies can make a profound difference.
+As a registered nutritionist with a medical background (MBBS, MSc, AfN Registered), I use my understanding of endocrinology and metabolic health to provide practical, evidence-based nutrition guidance for women living with PCOS/PMOS.
+Whether you are dealing with irregular periods, weight changes, acne, excess hair growth, fatigue, or simply want to eat in a way that supports your hormonal wellbeing, thoughtful dietary changes can make a real difference.

 International clinical guidelines — including those published by the European Society of Human Reproduction and Embryology (ESHRE) and the Androgen Excess and PCOS Society — consistently identify lifestyle modification, including dietary intervention, as the first-line treatment for PCOS.
 This is not a secondary or complementary approach; it is the foundation upon which effective PCOS management is built.